MahnoorZaffar/JavaScript_Projects/README.md

 # JavaScript_Projects
-This file consist of beginners level JavaScript projetcs.
+This file consist of beginners level JavaScript projects.